file-format/Docs/en/game/ttr.md

 ## How to open TTR file?

 To open a TTR file, you will need to have TETR.IO installed on your computer.
-Once you have TETR.IO installed, follow these steps to open a TTR file:
+Once you have TETR.IO installed, adhere to these steps to open a TTR file:

 1. Launch TETR.IO on your computer.
 2. Log in to your account or create a new one if you haven't already.